oskaerik/aocg24/learnings.md

 Fret not, yet again we can be clever. `iter(callable, sentinel)` to the rescue!

-You pass it a callable and it will keep calling the callable until it sees the sentinel value, then stop.
+You pass it a callable and it will keep calling the callable until it sees the sentinel value, then stop:

-So this iterator:

 ```python
 iter(lambda x=[1, 2, 3]: x.pop() if x else None, None)